NLnetLabs/nsd-manual/source/manpages/nsd.conf.rst

 attributes and values.
 Some attributes have attributes inside them.
 The notation
 is: ``attribute: value``.

 Comments start with ``#`` and last to the end of line.
-Empty lines are ig- nored as is whitespace at the beginning of a line.
+Empty lines are ignored as is whitespace at the beginning of a line.
 Quotes can be used, for names with spaces, eg. "file name.zone".

 :command:`Nsd.conf` specifies options for the nsd server, zone files, primaries